 For further information and to reserve your FREE ticket for the screening, click here

 Judges Prize – MANUEL by Javier Robles Álvarez

 A beautifully shot short story by first time film-maker Javier Robles Álvarez.
-The film was shot almost entirely in a one building across from the film-maker’s house during the tight lockdown restrictions of the first pandemic wave in Spain.
 It tells the story of Manuel, a man who lives far from his family, immersed in a routine from which he can’t escape.
 It is a sensitive and thought provoking reflection about family time and forgetting.

 The screening will be followed by a Q&A with Javier and Laura Villamisar, the producer and cinematographer.